loopbackio/loopback-next/README.md

 ### Security

-If you think you have discovered a new security issue with any StrongLoop package, **please do not report it on GitHub**.
+If you think you have discovered a new security issue with any LoopBack 4 package, **please do not report it on GitHub**.
 Instead, send an email to reachsl@us.ibm.com with a full description and steps to reproduce.